doves777/fairpay/docs/Final_Report.md

 (8) How the final system solves the problem

+The final system would solve the problem by giving the managers a "manager access page" where they can control information about their employees and products/services, look at previous sales they made, and changing the manager and employee payout percentages.

 (9) Challenges faced and their impact on the final design

+It's still a challenge to get the checkout page to work.
+We can't figure how to implement the part that employees would use to checkout a customer.
+An example is selecting a service a customer wants and getting that to show up on the order screen.
+As a result, we don't have functionaltiies for the employees to use the system.

 (10) Future work